-Deferred financing costs as of March 31, 2008 and December 31, 2007 consist of direct costs incurred in obtaining debt financing (see Note 4).
+Deferred financing costs consist of direct costs incurred in obtaining debt financing (see Note 4).
 These costs are being amortized into interest expense on a straight-line basis, which approximates the effective interest method, over the terms of the obligations.
-For the three months ended March 31, 2008 and 2007, approximately \$379,000 and \$296,000, respectively, was amortized and recorded in interest expense in the accompanying condensed consolidated statements of operations.
+For the six months ended June 30, 2008 and 2007, approximately \$791,000 and \$563,000, respectively, was amortized into interest expense in the accompanying condensed consolidated statements of operations.
+For the three months ended June 30, 2008 and 2007, approximately \$412,000 and \$267,000, respectively, was amortized into interest expense in the accompanying condensed consolidated statements of operations.